yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

 Structure](https://carpentries.github.io/sandpaper-docs/episodes.html) episode
 in the Carpentries Workbench documentation.

-### For Instructors: Instructor Notes
+### For Instructors: Instructor View

+One resource that is useful for instructors teaching new-to-them lessons is the instructor notes, but this page is often buried in the "extras" dropdown menu.
+Because it is out of sight, it is not used often, and goes out of sync with the content of the lesson.
-One resource that is useful for instructors teaching new-to-them lessons is the instructor notes, but this page is often buried in the "extras" dropdown menu and while it is useful to have the overview, the new infrastructure offers a way to include these _in context_ in the lesson with the new _instructor view_.
+And while it is useful to have an overview of all the tips to teach a lesson, the new infrastructure offers a way to include these _in context_ in the lesson with the new _instructor view_.

 First, visit <https://carpentries.github.io/sandpaper-docs/episodes#instructor-notes> and you will see a section that contains a heading, paragraph, and a discussion block (in yellow).